stwe/DatatablesBundle/README.markdown

 # SgDatatablesBundle

 This Bundle integrates the jQuery DataTables plugin into your Symfony2 application.
-Compatible with Doctrine ORM.

-The SgDatatablesBundle 0.4.2 using the DataTables 1.9 server-side processing parameters.
+Caution: This bundle is developed in sync with [DataTables repository](https://github.com/DataTables/DataTables).

-It works with the new DataTables 1.10.
+The stable release 0.4.2 works with DataTables 1.9.x.

-The next version 0.5 will no longer support DataTables 1.9.
+For DataTables 1.10.x, you need to use the next 0.5 release of the bundle.

 ## Documentation

-### master
+### master (unstable for next 0.5 release)

 [Read the Documentation for master](https://github.com/stwe/DatatablesBundle/blob/master/Resources/doc/index.md).